Yixiannya/ip/README.md

 Format: `bye`

 ### Saving the task list
+There is no command to save manually.
-Saving is automatically done after any command that modifies the list.
+Saving is automatically done after any command that modifies a task or the list.

 ### Manually editing the task list
 The task list is saved under `./data/chappiSave.txt`.